 The Company distributes products to customers both through national and international retailers as well as direct-to-consumers through its e-commerce and store channels.
-The Company sells to direct customers, including non-corporate customers (such as spas and dermatologist offices), corporate customers, as contract exists when the customer initiates an order by submitting a purchase request.
+The Company sells to direct customers, including non-corporate customers (such as spas and dermatologist offices), corporate customers, and international distributors.
+For non-corporate customers, a contract exists when the customer initiates an order by submitting a purchase request.
 Such requests are accepted by the Company upon issuance of a corresponding invoice.
 For corporate customers, a contract exists when the customer submits a purchase order and is accepted upon issuance of a subsequent invoice.
 For distributors, a customer submits an order request which is processed in the system by a sales representative.
-This is also considered ascepted upon the subsequent issuance of an invoice by the Company.
+This is also considered accepted upon the subsequent issuance of an invoice by the Company.
 For all customers, each invoice is considered a separate contract for accounting purposes.